You return to those lines, and they hold the song in place. That’s what a song is mostly.

 (As you go towards your in laws’ home)

-Telling more about the song he mentions how the emotions and love of a young lady is beautifully portrayed in this folk piece.
-No wonder that artists, who render these beautiful lyrics day in and day out, get influenced by their spirit too.
-He says, “I see my children and I think that I am not able to give them all that deserve.
+Telling more about the song, he mentions how the emotions and love of a young lady are beautifully portrayed in this folk piece.
+No wonder that artists who render these beautiful lyrics day in and day out get influenced by their spirit, too.
+He says, “I see my children, and I think that I am not able to give them all that they deserve.
 Folk musicians struggle for a living.
 This is a hard reality.
-I am sending them to school now, but I don’t know till when I would be able to take care of them.
+I am sending them to school now, but I don’t know when I will be able to take care of them.
 It makes me sad sometimes.”
 Samdhe Khan is from Sam village in Jaisalmer, Rajasthan.
 He has been following the tradition of singing his folk from the very beginning.
-He says that they after taking birth their parent’s hand over them with different instruments and thus they learn them without any formal training.
+He says that after giving birth, their parents hand over them different instruments, and thus, they learn them without any formal training.
 Such is the music of Jaisalmer, embedded in its golden sand dunes and engraved in every stone of the majestic living fort-city.

-Manganiyaar communities like that of Samdhe Khan have kept their tradition alive through all these years through Guru-Shishya parampara, (teacher-disciple tradition).
-They have been entertaining the royal families since generations and their contribution to musical history is as vast as the Thar desert itself.
+Manganiyaar communities like Samdhe Khan have kept their tradition alive through all these years through Guru-Shishya parampara (teacher-disciple tradition).
+They have been entertaining the royal families for generations, and their contribution to musical history is as vast as the Thar desert itself.
 The elegant use of poetry and numerous metaphors is what makes them different.
-Every nook and corner of Jaisalmer is filled with several Samdhe Khan who is trying to carve a niche with their individual uniqueness.
-His voice is jewelled with the gems of semi-classical tone.
+Every nook and corner of Jaisalmer is filled with several Samdhe Khan who are trying to carve a niche with their individual uniqueness.
+His voice is jewelled with the gems of a semi-classical tone.
 He sang for us another beautiful song to cover his melancholy with a big and warm smile.
 This was the song of welcome.
 Such is the warmth of the Manganiyaar tribes.
-Perhaps, such is the life of these artists who translate their pain into beautiful folk songs.
-This beautiful song also talks about the warm welcoming culture of Rajasthan.
+Perhaps such is the life of these artists who translate their pain into beautiful folk songs.
+This beautiful song also talks about the warm, welcoming culture of Rajasthan.
 Samdhe Khan puts this in his melodious voice and sings other songs of royalty, bravery, love and pain.
 His songs touch a chord strongly but they reach where they are supposed to.

 The music is infinite, and the possibilities of his melodies are endless.
 The music itself is so vast that it cannot be confined to a textbook and standardized, as there are no set standards for learning music which is imbibed in his blood through generations.
 India is known for its colours and various layers of culture and the culture of Jaisalmer is rich enough with harmonious melodies promulgating in unforgettable renditions.
-He sings all kind of songs and all the ragas, amongst which is favourite is Kalyan raag which is the mother of all six the ragas.
+He sings all kinds of songs and all the ragas, amongst which his favourite is Kalyan raag, which is the mother of all six ragas.
 Samdhe has performed almost everywhere in the country in most of the major cities.
-He wishes to go out of the country and spread the invaluableness of his culture in the world.
+He wishes to leave the country and spread the invaluableness of his culture around the world.
 He wants to make his country proud.
-He dreams of taking his community and the talent in them to the world and uplift them.
+He dreams of taking his community and the talent in them to the world and uplifting them.
 He also sings Sufi and hopes that his songs of prayers reach the one.
 Someday, he will shower his love and kindness upon him, he says with a great belief.
 He calls himself blessed to have performed all across the country.
 But when it comes to making a living, the struggle still exists.
 It is not easy.
 Money is an issue, an impediment.
-But the hope is that people will find them someday on the internet; that someone will notice them, and launch them.
+But the hope is that people will find them someday on the internet, that someone will notice them and launch them.
 He will always sing.
 Whether it’ll give us anything or not.
 But you do few things because you are born to do that.
 Music is that for us, Samdhe says.